 Project Procurement Management

-Obtaining products, materials, and services are known as procurement.
+Obtaining products, materials, and services is known as procurement.
 As a result, project procurement entails getting all of the project’s goods and services.
 The practices required to ensure that project procurement is successful are called project procurement management.

 One of the ten Knowledge Areas that serves as a supporting pillar for the Project Management Framework is project procurement management.
 Its main goal is to build and maintain a positive working relationship with the vendors who provide goods and services throughout the project lifecycle.
 It comprises the procedures for purchasing or obtaining products, services, or results from outside the project team.